emelyalonzo/martian-robot/README.md

 <p>For each robot position/instruction in the input, the output should indicate the final grid
 position and orientation of the robot.
 If a robot falls off the edge of the grid the word "LOST" should be printed after the position and orientation.</p><br>

+<p> Since the documentation says when a robot falls off the gris is lost forever, my output is different from the documentation, because I consider that when a robot is LOST, this is a forever statement, and cannot come back to the grid</p><br>